Author Archive

 Read the rest of this entry »

-Top 51 Prospects: Los Angeles Dodgers
+Top 51 Prospects: Pittsburgh Pirates

-Below is an analysis of the prospects in the farm system of the World Series Champion Los Angeles Dodgers.
+Below is an analysis of the prospects in the farm system of the Pittsburgh Pirates.
 Scouting reports were compiled with information provided by industry sources as well as my own observations.
 As there was no minor league season in 2020, there are some instances where no new information was gleaned about a player.
-Players whose write-ups have not been altered begin by telling you so.
-For the others, the blurb ends with an indication of where the player played in 2020, which in turn likely informed the changes to their report.
-As always, I’ve leaned more heavily on sources from outside the org than within for reasons of objectivity.
-Because outside scouts were not allowed at the alternate sites, I’ve primarily focused on data from there.
-Lastly, in effort to more clearly indicate relievers’ anticipated roles, you’ll see two reliever designations, both in lists and on The Board: MIRP, or multi-inning relief pitcher, and SIRP, or single-inning relief pitcher.
+Players whose write-ups have not been meaningfully altered begin by telling you so.
+Each blurb ends with an indication of where the player played in 2020, which in turn likely informed the changes to their report if there were any.
+As always, I’ve leaned more heavily on sources from outside of a given org than those within for reasons of objectivity.
+Because outside scouts were not allowed at the alternate sites, I’ve primarily focused on data from there, and the context of that data, in my opinion, reduces how meaningful it is.
+Lastly, in an effort to more clearly indicate relievers’ anticipated roles, you’ll see two reliever designations, both on my lists and on The Board: MIRP, or multi-inning relief pitcher, and SIRP, or single-inning relief pitcher.

 For more information on the 20-80 scouting scale by which all of our prospect content is governed, you can click here.
 For further explanation of Future Value’s merits and drawbacks, read Future Value.